Goniobasis or "Elimia" castanea

 The range of typical P. simplex was given by Goodrich (1940) as "headwaters of Tennessee River system in Virginia, Tennessee and North Carolina; Beaver Fork of Bluestone River of Kanawha River, Mercer County, West Virginia," extending no further west than Chattanooga.
 Our broader surveys and improved understanding of the taxon have revealed a much larger range to the west, however, across the entire Tennessee/Cumberland drainage to its mouth at the Ohio, plus the Green River drainage in Kentucky.

 In these regions P. simplex populations inhabiting larger streams often come into contact with P. laqueata.
 We hypothesize that occasional hybridization between P. simplex and P. laqueata yields progeny bearing shells with very light plications around the apex, which we follow Goodrich in identifying as the subspecies P. laqueata castanea.
-See my essay of 12Nov24 from the link below for more.
+Lea's (1845) torta is a junior synonym.
+See my essays of 12Nov24, 10Dec24, and [coming soon] from the links below for a complete taxonomic review.

 There is also strong evidence that populations of P. laqueata hybridize with P. troostiana, yielding a wealth of shell variants identified under that specific nomen as well.
 See my essay of 15Oct24.
 We have suggested that Isaac Lea's (1838ish) nomen troostiana (with several subspecies) be applied to populations bearing shells with any degree of striation, leaving Thomas Say's (1829) nomen laqueata for populations bearing shells entirely unstriate.